Our Instructors

 Sarah Meehan Sirk, B.Sc.
 (Math and Philosophy)

-Sarah Meehan Sirk is a writer, producer, and broadcaster.
+Sarah is a writer, producer, and broadcaster.
 She’s the author of the critically-acclaimed short story collection The Dead Husband Project and the upcoming novel Like A Mother (2024), both published by Doubleday.
 Sarah’s writing has appeared in The Globe and Mail, Canadian Art magazine, spacing magazine, numerous online outlets and literary journals, and is anthologized in The Journey Prize Stories.
 She has written and produced award-winning shows for CBC Radio One, been nominated for a Gemini award and won Excellence in Journalism Award from the Society of Professional Journalists.

 With a background in theatre, a degree in math and philosophy from the University of Toronto, a graduate certificate with distinction from The Humber School for Writers, and a couple of young kids of her own, Sarah is a passionate instructor who brings a multi-faceted approach to her teaching and a longstanding dedication to the fostering of the arts.